frjo/usetrmnl-plugins/README.md

 ## SMHI

 Swedish weather service.
 Set longitude and latitude to get weather.
 Set city name to display it in the weather widget.

+## Elprisetjustnu

+Swedish spot prices per kWh.
+Using the API from [Elprisetjustnu](https://www.elprisetjustnu.se).
+Set your area to get the local price.